Jai Ho! (You Are My Destiny): Live performances

 The Pussycat Dolls first performed "Jai Ho!
-(You Are My Destiny)" for the first time on television on Late Night with Jimmy Fallon on March 10, wearing Indian-inspired outfits.
+(You Are My Destiny)" for the first time on television on Late Night with Jimmy Fallon on March 10, 2009, wearing Indian-inspired outfits.
 The Pussycat Dolls later performed the track as part of their set list on the North American leg of The Circus Starring Britney Spears.
 The group went on to perform on MuchOnDemand on March 18 along with "I Hate This Part", a medley with "When I Grow Up" on the 2009 Kids' Choice Awards on March 28 and on The Ellen DeGeneres Show on April 20.
 They performed the song on the TV show One Life to Live, during the episode called "Driving Miss Destiny".
 The performance took place at the prom of the fictional Llanview High School as reward for winning a radio contest.
 The episode was aired on May 13.
 The song was included as one of the encore songs on the set list the Pussycat Dolls' Doll Domination Tour (2009) before ending with "When I Grow Up".
-During the tour, the group's dissatisfaction over Scherzinger's prominence led to a public outburst by Thornton.
+During the tour, the group's dissatisfaction over Scherzinger's prominence led to a public outburst by Melody Thornton.
 While opening for The Circus Starring Britney Spears (2009) in Glendale, Arizona, Melody Thornton addressed the crowd during their break saying, "[...] let me give a shout-out to my family.
 Thank you for supporting me, even if I'm not featured" referring to the billing of the song, and encouraging the audience to follow their dreams and to "never let anyone stomp on them, ever."
 Less than a year later, the group formerly disbanded following an initial hiatus.
 Scherzinger would later go on to perform "Jai Ho!
-(You Are My Destiny)" as part of a Pussycat Dolls medley during her own 2012 solo tour, Killer Love, in support of her debut album of the same name.
+(You Are My Destiny)" as part of a Pussycat Dolls medley during her own 2012 solo tour, Killer Love, in support of her debut album Killer Love.